Interesting Caribbean Food Facts

 Pronounced San-co-cho.
 Soup with vegetable or ground provisions such as yams, yucca, potatoes etc and a variety of meats.
 Prepared as a main entre.

-Salchichon, Dominican salami, traditionaly eaten with fried green Platanos (plantains).
+Salchichon, Dominican salami, traditionally eaten with fried green Platanos (plantains).

 Made with ground provisions, including breadfruit and served with pig tail, salt beef or your choice of meat.
-Prepared as a main entre.
+Prepared as a main entree.